ARGOeu/poem-2/doc/superadmin_metric_templates.md

 * **Name** - metric template name;
 * **Type** - type (active or passive; passive in this example);
 * **Flags**
-    * **PASSIVE** flag is mandatory for passive metrics - it is added automatically when passive type is chosen through the UI and it is disabled to prevent users to accidentally delete it.
+    * **PASSIVE** flag is mandatory for passive metrics - it is added automatically when passive type is chosen through the UI and it is disabled to prevent users from accidentally deleting it.

 Metric template can be cloned by clicking **Clone** button.
-Then a new form is opened with fields filled with values as they are defined in metric template being cloned.
+Then a new form is opened with fields filled with values as they are defined in source metric template.

 By clicking **History** button, one may see all the versions of metric template as is shown in image below.